mlund/faunus/docs/_docs/energy.md

 `property`    |
 `volume`      | System volume

+**Note:**
+When using penalty energies there may currently be unresolved issues loading previously saved states.
+If so, the program will terminate.
+{: .notice--info}

 ### Multiple Walkers with MPI

 If compiled with MPI, the master process collects the bias function from all nodes